Three Minute Thesis

 The University of Massachusetts Amherst Three Minute Thesis (3MT) celebrates the research accomplishments of our graduate students while helping students develop their presentation and communication skills.
 These popular competitions have become a global phenomenon by challenging graduate students to communicate the significance of their research to a general audience, all in three minutes or less.

-Additional videos from the 2021, 2022, and 2023 3MT Finals are posted to the Graduate School's YouTube channel; videos from previous 3MT competitions may be viewed on the main UMass YouTube channel.
+Additional videos from previous 3MT Finals are posted to the Graduate School's YouTube channel.

 Supporting Events

-All Info Sessions for the 2023 3MT will be virtual via zoom (pre-registration required--click on the event date to register):
+All 3MT Info Sessions will be virtual via zoom (pre-registration required--click on the event date to register):

-OPD is offering a range of additional supporting workshops to help you prepare for the 3MT (pre-registration required--click on the event date to register).
+OPD will also offer a range of additional supporting workshops to help you prepare for the 3MT--watch your email for dates, times, and registration details!

-3MT practice sessions will offered in late January and early February--details and registration information will be shared with registered participants.
+3MT practice sessions will offered in early February--details will be shared with students registered to participate in the 3MT.

 3MT Competition Rules and Tips